 4. Click "Finish" to complete connection of the laptop to the instrument.

 4.8 Configuring the COM port

 The COM port used to connect the computer to the QIAcube HT must be correctly configured in the software to enable the software to communicate with the QIAcube HT instrument.
-By default, the software is configured to use COM1, and this corresponds to the first RS-232 port on the system.
+To do this: